-It is prayed that the procedure laid down for refund appears to be very cumbersome on the part of the applicant dealers.
-A simple and easy process could have been adopted following the provisions of excise and customs law where excise duty is not levied at all on export production and customs duty is not charged on imports which are meant for reexport.

-We strongly suggest that in line with provisions under Central Excise Law of furnishing the bond by the exporter, under the VAT law all purchases by the exporters should be exempted on execution of a bond by the exporter before the appropriate authority and such exporter shall furnish a certificate against their purchasing invoice to the selling dealers as may be prescribed by the government.
-If the particulars of bonds executed and the purchase invoice match with certificate (as proposed herein before), no tax should be charged from the exporter dealer and there would be no cause of concern for such exporter dealers that their working capital will be blocked for payment of input VAT tax and claiming of refund.
+- i) Rules have been amended and new trade circulars have been issued like Trade Circular No. 11/2011 dated 01.08.2011 (Para C) whereby the instructions had been issued to refund 90% of the claim amount instead of old 75% through National Electronic Fund Transfer (NEFT) system within the prescribed time.
+But the experience of the exporters reveals that no ground reality refunds are held up for one or other whimsical grounds. - ii) A simple and easy process could have been adopted following the provisions of excise and customs law where excise duty is not levied at all on export production and customs duty is not charged on imports which are meant for re-export. - iii) We strongly suggest that in line with provisions under Central Excise Law of furnishing the bond by the exporter, under the VAT law all purchases by the exporters should be exempted on execution of a bond by the exporter before the appropriate authority and such exporter shall furnish a certificate against their purchasing invoice to the selling dealers as may be prescribed by the government.
+If the particulars of bonds executed and the purchase invoice match with certificate (as proposed herein before), no tax should be charged from the exporter dealer and there would be no cause of concern for such exporter dealers that their working capital will be blocked for payment of input VAT tax and claiming of refund. - iv) It is further suggested that just as EOUs and SEZs units have been placed under zero rated tax category (Schedule AA) 100% exporter dealers other than EOUs and SEZs should also be placed under the same category on fulfillment of aforesaid suggested condition.

-- ii) It is further suggested that just as EOUs and SEZs units have been placed under zero rated tax category (Schedule AA) 100% exporter dealers other than EOUs and SEZs should also be placed under the same category on fulfillment of aforesaid suggested condition. - iii) The refund application procedure for exporters is bound by time frame but there is no time frame provided in the law for issue of refund from the VAT Department.
-It is felt by the exporting community that the process of refund had been made very complicated and almost impossible due to unrelated matters. - iv) It is also felt that the creation of Special Refund Cell had caused more complications than simplifications one more hurdle to cross.
-It is suggested that realistic and pragmatic view concerning refund should be taken otherwise the exporting community are facing financial crunch apart from external adverse conditions. - v) Besides exporters, dealers whose maximum turnover is interstate sales to registered dealers are refund applicants.
-In such cases output tax is @ 2% and input tax is @ 4% or @13.5%.
-These cases are similar to exporters cases.
+- v) The refund application procedure for exporters is bound by time frame but there is no time frame provided in the law for issue of refund from the VAT Department.
+It is felt by the exporting community that the process of refund had been made very complicated and almost impossible due to unrelated matters. - vi) It is also felt that the creation of Special Refund Cell had caused more complications than simplifications one more hurdle to cross.
+It is suggested that realistic and pragmatic view concerning refund should be taken otherwise the exporting community are facing financial crunch apart from external adverse conditions.

-Simplified procedure for issue of refunds should be introduced and procedural rigors should be dispensed with.
+Simplified procedure for issue of refunds should be introduced and procedural rigors should be dispensed with and stress should be given for implementation of policy decisions.